 - Graduate Diploma

 - Post-graduate Diploma

-Moreover, the programme of a diploma course is outlined in such a way that the students gain more practical skill and knowledge on a particular course.
+Moreover, the program of a diploma course is outlined in such a way that the students gain more practical skills and knowledge on a particular course.

 If you are looking to make a career change in a quite short amount of time, pursuing a diploma can be advantageous; provided the condition— the field you are entering doesn’t need a degree.

 - Lower costs of studies compared to a degree program

 - Focus on essential skills required in the field

 - Practical knowledge